seandstewart/bardly/pending/romances/the-tempest/11-player.md

 Where the bee sucks. there suck I:
 In a cowslip's bell I lie;
 There I couch when owls do cry.
-On the bat’s back I do fly
+On the bat's back I do fly
 After summer merrily.
 Merrily, merrily shall I live now
 Under the blossom that hangs on the bough.